hoothin/PagetualGuide/docs/rule.md

 waitElement
 --
-The array["exist", "not exist"] contains "selector of element must exist (for some lazyload element)" & "selector of element must not exist (for some loading placeholder which need scroll into view to load)"
+The array["exist", "not exist"] contains "selector or xpath of element must exist (for some lazyload element)" & "selector or xpath of element must not exist (for some loading placeholder which need scroll into view to load)"

-type
---
-0 means xpath, 1 or undefined means css selector

 action
 --